naojsoft/spot/doc/manual/findchart.rst

 The center coordinates of the image can be set either from a target from the :doc:`targetlist` or from the telescope position.
-To set the coordinates from the target list, select and then double left-click a target from the list and the coordinates under "Pointing" will be automatically filled out.
+To set the coordinates from the target list, double left-click a target from the list and the coordinates under "Pointing" will be automatically filled out.
 Alternatively, the coordinates can be set from the current telescope pointing by checking the checkbox by "Follow telescope" (requires the :doc:`telescopepos` plugin).
 Checking the "Lock Target" checkbox will prevent